 To remain complaint with the legislation passed by Congress for institutions receiving Federal funding, Fort Valley State University will hold an educational program pertaining to the United States Constitution on September 17 of each year.
 The full text of the authorizing legislation can be found in Section 111 of Division J of Pub.
 L. 108-447, the “Consolidated Appropriations Act, 2005,” Dec.
 8, 2004; 118 Stat.
 2809, 3344-45 (Section 111).

 FVSU Accreditation and Memberships

-Fort Valley State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, masters, and education specialist degrees.
-Contact the Southern Association of Colleges Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Fort Valley State University.
+Fort Valley State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, and education specialist degrees.
+Questions about the accreditation of Fort Valley State University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 Other University degree programs which are accredited by discipline associations are:

 - The Veterinary Technology Program, accredited by the American Veterinary Medical Association (AVMA)

 - The Social Work Program, accredited by the Council for Social Work Education (CSWE)